scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAWS.md

     * scalardl-custom-values.yaml
     * schema-loading-custom-values.yaml

-2. Update the database configuration in scalarLedgerConfiguration and schemaLoading sections as specified in [Set up a database guide](./SetupAWSDatabase.md#Configure-Scalar-DL).
+2. Update the database configuration in `scalarLedgerConfiguration` and `schemaLoading` sections as specified in [configure Scalar DL guide](./ConfigureScalarDL.md).
 3. Create the docker-registry secrets for pulling the Scalar DL images from the GitHub registry

    ```console